mmpro/ac-workflow-demo/README.md

 # Project Preparation
 1. Create Project on Jenkins, create a token
-2. Create local .jenkins file with your Jenkins credentials and the product info TBC
+2. Create local .jenkins.conf file with your Jenkins credentials and the product info TBC

 ### Jenkins User/Token